 Assoc.
-VP for Budgets & Information Technology Services: Randall Powell
+VP for Budgets & Information Technology Services: Randall Powell smu.edu/its/ Blanton Student Services Bldg

-Blanton Student Services Building Help Desk: (214) 768-4357 (8-HELP)
+Help Desk: (214) 768-4357

-The Altshuler Learning Enhancement Center (A-LEC)
+THE ALTSHULER LEARNING ENHANCEMENT CENTER (A-LEC)

-Director: Vicki Hill

-smu.edu/alec/ 202 Loyd Center Student Appointments: (214) 768-3648
+Director: Vicki Hill smu.edu/alec/ 202 Lovd Center

-Business Office: (214) 768-6725
+Student Appointments: (214) 768-3648 Business Office: (214) 768-6725

 The A-LEC offers many different opportunities for students to maximize their learning effectiveness.
 Students may register for EDU 1110: ORACLE (Optimum Reading, Attention, Comprehension, and Learning Efficiency), a class devoted to developing students' reading rate, comprehension, and vocabulary.
-The A-LEC provides free drop-in workshops to allow students to improve their study skills and tutoring is provided by SMU undergraduate students for most firstand second-year courses.
-For students who want help with a problem in studying a particular text or preparing for a test, A-LEC Learning Specialists offer individual appointments.
+The A-LEC provides free drop-in workshops to allow students to improve their study skills and tutoring is provided by SMU undergraduate students for most first- and second-year courses.
+For students who want help with a problem in studying a particular text or preparing for a test.
+A-LEC Learning Specialists offer individual appointments.